-With 1.5 million visitors each year Iguazu is pretty busy most of the year.
-Usually 5 – 6 thousand visitors come here each day.
-On average 10 thousand people visit the park in the peak season.
-There are even more during carnival, Easter and on bank holidays which are on the same days in Argentina and Brazil.
+With 1.5 million visitors each year, Iguazu is pretty busy most of the year.
+Usually, 5 – 6 thousand visitors come here each day.
+On average, 10 thousand people visit the park daily in the peak season.
+There are even more visitors during Carnival, Easter and on bank holidays, which are on the same days in Argentina and Brazil.
 The peak season lasts from late December until the end of February (school holidays in Argentina and Brazil).
-July is crowded as well.
-If possible avoid weekends.
-Important to know: The park gets closed with roughly 12 thousand visitors inside.
+June and July, the winter break is crowded as well.
+If possible, go mid-week.
+Important Tip: The park gets closed with roughly 12 thousand visitors inside.
 This can happen during the peak season from midday onwards.

 Opening Hours / Tickets

 The Argentinian side is open from 8 a.m. to 6 p.m., but the entrance is already closed after 3 pm.
 The Brazilian side of the falls opens from 9 a.m. to 5 p.m.
 Tip: It's often mentioned that you should be at the ticket counter already before 8 a.m. to avoid queuing.
 We experienced the opposite.
 Lots of people come early and have to wait while we arrived after 9.
 It took us just a minute to get the tickets, although it was crowded inside the park.